The BoRG-$JWST$ Survey: Abundance and Mass-to-light Ratio of Luminous $z=7-9$ Galaxies from Independent Sight Lines with NIRSpec: Stellar Mass-to-Light Ratio

 To overcome these limitations we use our NIRSpec spectra to fit for the spectral energy distribution (SED).
 By studying these spectral features, one can fix the redshift and break some of the degeneracies in the inferred properties such as stellar ages, metallicities, and star formation histories, which are essential for accurate stellar mass calculations (e.g., \citealt{tacchella_stellar_2022, santini_early_2023,whitler_star_2023,morishita_enhanced_2024,weibel_galaxy_2024}).

-We infer the spectral energy distribution (SED) of individual galaxies by fitting PRISM spectra using the SED modeling code {\tt gsf} \citep[ver1.85;][]{morishita19}. {\tt gsf} adopts non-parametirc star formation histories (SFH) and determines an optimal combination of stellar and interstellar medium (ISM) templates among the template library.
-For this study, we generate templates of different ages, [10, 30, 100, 300, 1000]\,Myrs, and metallicities $\log Z_*/Z_\odot \in [-2, 0]$ at an increment of 0.1 by using {\tt fsps} \citep{conroy09fsps,foreman14}.
-A nebular component (emission lines and continuum), which is characterized by an ionization parameter {$\log U \in [-3, -1]$} is also generated by {\tt fsps} {\citep[see also][]{byler17}} and added to the template after multiplication by an amplitude parameter.
+We infer the SED of individual galaxies by fitting PRISM spectra using the SED modeling code {\tt gsf} \citep[ver1.85;][]{morishita_massive_2019}. {\tt gsf} adopts nonparametric SFHs and determines an optimal combination of stellar and interstellar medium (ISM) templates.
+For this study, we generate templates of different ages, [10, 30, 100, 300, 1000]\,Myrs, and metallicities $\log Z_*/Z_\odot \in [-2, 0]$ at an increment of 0.1 by using {\tt fsps} \citep{conroy_propagation_2009,foreman-mackey_python-fsps_2014}.
+A nebular component (emission lines and continuum), which is characterized by an ionization parameter {$\log U \in [-3, -1]$} is also generated by {\tt fsps} {\citep[see also][]{byler_nebular_2017}} and added to the template after multiplication by an amplitude parameter.
 Dust attenuation and metallicity of the stellar templates are treated as free parameters during the fit, whereas the metallicity of the nebular component is synchronized with the metallicity of the stellar component during the fitting process.
-The NIRSpec PRISM spectra are scaled to the broad band fluxes (F160W, and F125W and/or F140W when available).
-To avoid double counting the information, we do not include broad band fluxes in the SED fitting processes.
+The NIRSpec PRISM spectra are scaled to the broadband fluxes (F160W, and F125W and/or F140W when available).
+To avoid double-counting the information, we do not include broadband fluxes in the SED fitting processes.

 The calculated galaxy stellar masses ($\log M_*$) from this BoRG-\jwst\ program are presented in Table \ref{mass_table}.
 The relationship between $\log M_*$ and M$_{\rm UV}$ has been previously well described as a linear trend \citep[e.g.][]{song_evolution_2016,bhatawdekar_evolution_2019,kikuchihara_early_2020,stefanon_galaxy_2021}.
-To extend the dynamic range of our sample to fit this relation, our data is combined with the \jwst\ NIRCam-based photometric sample from \citet{morishita_enhanced_2024}, that derived the stellar masses similarly through SED fitting with {\tt gsf}.
-We follow a Bayesian approach to linear regression as outlined in \citet{kelly_aspects_2007} using the Python package {\tt linmix}, and show our fit in Figure \ref{ml-ratio}.
+To extend the dynamic range of our sample to fit this relation, our data is combined with the \jwst-NIRCam-based photometric sample from \citet{morishita_enhanced_2024}, which derived the stellar masses similarly through SED fitting with {\tt gsf}.
+We follow a Bayesian approach to linear regression as outlined in \citet{kelly_aspects_2007} using the Python package {\tt linmix}, and we show our fit in Figure \ref{ml-ratio}.